 The Corporate Environmental Achievement Award is given annually, if any candidate be worthy, for a single environmental achievement by a Corporate Partner in the field of ceramics.
-The achievement preferably shall represent either an improvement of an existing process/product or development/implementations of a new
+The achievement preferably shall represent either an improvement of an existing process/product or development/implementations of a new process/product that reduces undesirable effluent streams, expands recycling of materials, reduces the environmental impact of products or provides other environmental benefits over previous processes.
+Up to two CEA awards may be made each year.

 - 1. The recipients should be the CEO or chief technical contributor from the winning corporations. - 2.
 Conditions of eligibility: - a.
-Recipients shall be limited to Corporate Partners of the SOCIETY. - Recipients of the award in any given year shall be eligible again in the following year.
+Recipients shall be limited to Corporate Partners of the SOCIETY. - b.
+Recipients of the award in any given year shall be eligible again in the following year.